Fort Nelson Airport: History

 The Northern Rockies Regional Airport was established in 1941 as part of the United States Army Air Forces (USAAF) Northwest Staging Route and was used to ferry and refuel aircraft en route to Russia during World War II.
 The building of the airport was logistically challenging, as Fort Nelson lies 180 air miles north-north-west of Fort St. John and required traveling over roads only passable in winter or dry weather, or via dog team along frozen rivers; in the summer months, material was carried by rail and then transported by steamship up the Athabasca, Slave and McKenzie rivers, and then via barge up the Liard and Fort Nelson rivers.
 The first working runway was put in commission on Sept 1, 1941.

-In 1947 the airport was acquired by the Royal Canadian Air Force, and was listed as RCAF Aerodrome - Fort Nelson, British Columbia at with a variation of 34 degrees east and elevation of 1170 ft.
+In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Fort Nelson, British Columbia at with a variation of 34 degrees east and elevation of 1170 ft.
 The aerodrome was listed as "Under Construction - Servicable" with two runways listed as follows: